g-jaber/cavoc-proto/README.md

   * The signature INT_LTS in bipartite.ml is the  basic notion of bipartite LTS
   * We provide a generic way to compute the product of two bipartite LTS via the functor Make of the file product_lts.ml
 - ogs/ contains:
-  * the definition of the OGS LTS in ogslts.ml, define by a functor over Interactive.INT signature
+  * the definition of the OGS LTS in ogslts.ml, defined by a functor over Interactive.INT signature
   * including the well-bracketed part.
 - RefML/ contains the definition of the main instance of a programming language:
   * refml.ml contains the instantiation of the signature Interactive.WITHAVAL